soundscape-community/soundscape/docs/ios-client/onboarding.md

 ## Opening the Project

 At this point, you can open the `GuideDogs.xcworkspace` file, which is the main entry point to the Xcode project.

-## Creating test builds for your local device

-You can test out your own builds of Soundscape on a physical device, even if you're not a paid member of the Apple Developer Program, but you'll need to adjust some build settings .
-Under GuideDogs > Signing & Capabilities > Debug:

-1. Change the "Bundle Identifier" to services.soundscape-debug.your_username
-2. Click the trash can icon next to:
-    1. Associated Domains
-    2. iCloud

-Once this is done, you should be able to use your device as the Xcode build target.
-You may additionally need to adjust some settings on your device, including enableing Developer Mode under Settings > Privacy & Security.